 In order to defend the university’s decision, the state argued for a dramatically narrow interpretation of the First Amendment.
-In its summary judgement memo, the state argued that a professor’s speech enjoys zero constitutional protection unless it is addressed to matters of “public concern.”
+In its summary judgement memo, the state argued that a professors’ speech enjoys zero constitutional protection unless it addresses matters of “public concern.”

-United States District Court Judge Shane Devine rejected the state’s argument and ruled that Professor Silva’s comments were well within the domain of protected speech.
+U.S. District Judge Shane Devine rejected the state’s argument and ruled that the First Amendment protected Silva’s comments.
 Judge Devine found that the university punished Silva “simply because six adult students found his choice of words to be outrageous.”
 He proceeded to quote the Supreme Court in NAACP v.
 Clairborne Hardware Co., writing,

 “‘Outrageousness’ in the area of political and social discourse has an inherent subjectiveness about it which would allow a jury to impose liability on the basis of the jurors’ tastes or views, or perhaps on the basis of their dislike of a particular expression.
 An “outrgeousness” standard thus runs afoul of our longstanding refusal to allow damages to be awarded because the speech in question may have an adverse emotional impact on the audience.”